hai-yr/open-source-public-goods-grants-rating-framework/questions.md

     or

     What is the number of people/entities working on similar solutions to the issue?

     Example of rating scale
     (100 billion USD = 0, 10 billion = 2, 100 million = 6, 10 million = 8, 1 million = 10, <100k = 12)

     Full time staff (1 million = 0, ...
 1 or less = 12)

+    Companies (50 = 0, 1 or less = 12)

 2. Scale:
 If this project was maximally successful how big would the relative impact be?
 For climate solutions, use this formula for gigatons drawdown